cdslaborg/paramonted/generic/2/usage/sampling/paradram/parallelization/index.md

 The efficiency of a parallel ParaDRAM simulation depends heavily on two factors:
 1. The time cost of the objective function call (as compared to the inter-process communication cost).
 1. The efficiency of the MCMC sampler (i.e., the average acceptance rate). **As a rule of thumb for maximum efficiency**, the number of processors should be set to a number roughly equal to or less than the inverse of the mean efficiency (i.e., the mean acceptance rate) of the MCMC sampler.
-This holds true only if a single objective function call costs significantly more than the inter-process communication cost.
+This holds only if a single objective function call costs significantly more than the inter-process communication cost.
 In other words, this is the ideal scenario.
     {% include tip.html content = "Although the optimal average MCMC acceptance rate is generally around $0.234$, lowering the efficiency to increase the number of parallel cores -- and therefore, the parallelization efficiency -- is often a reasonably good strategy.
 The average MCMC acceptance rate of a given ParaDRAM simulation can be controlled via the input simulation specification [targetAcceptanceRate](../specifications/#targetacceptancerate){:target='_blank'} or more appropriately, adjusted by varying the value of [proposalScale](../specifications/#proposalscale){:target='_blank'} property of the simulation." %}

 {% include askme.html %}